grimlucis/rpg-hack/01-character-creation/03-classes.md

 1. Create a shower of illusory sparks or a puff of illusory smoke from your hands.
-2. Touch another caster’s illusion and make and Opposed Intelligence check.
+2. Touch another caster’s illusion and make and Opposed Talent check.
 If you succeed, you gain control of the illusion.
 3. You always know the position of the sun in the sky.